BH0/gatsby-netlify-bh0-blog/blog/programming-whereto-get-help.md

 ---
 path: /blog/programming-where-to-find-help
 date: '2019-02-16'
-title: Programming WhereTo Get Help
+title: Programming Where To Get Help
 ---
 I have already written about asking for help - which may be worth reading.
 And if you are open to asking for help but not sure how, checkout this Youtube video by LiveOverflow: https://www.youtube.com/watch?v=53zkBvL4ZB4 - which will at least discuss how not to ask for help (which is really just about being respectful of other people),